Robert Duggan (venture capitalist): Awards and recognition

 Duggan has received numerous awards and acknowledgements for his work in the fields of technology, entrepreneurship, philanthropy, and activism.
-He has received a Congressional Medal of Merit from Ron Paul, and was made a Knight of the Legion of Honor by French President Jacques Chirac in 2000.
-He received a Key to the City for the city of Shanghai, China.
+He received a Congressional Medal of Merit from Ron Paul, and in 2000 was made a Knight of the Legion of Honor by French President Jacques Chirac.
+He also received a Key to the City for the city of Shanghai, China.

 Duggan received the 2016 Venky Narayanamurti Entrepreneurial Leadership Award from the UCSB College of Engineering for his work in technological entrepreneurship.

 Personal life

-Bob Duggan was married to Patricia J. "Trish" Hagerty whom he met when both were students at UCSB.
-They divorced in 2017 and have eight children.
+Bob Duggan was married to Patricia J. "Trish" Hagerty, whom he met when both were students at UCSB.

+They had a total of eight children; one biological daughter, the others adopted, and all of whom were given a name beginning with the letter "D".
+One son passed away from cancer in 1997.
+In 2017, Trish Duggan divorced her husband Bob.

 Duggan is an avid surfer, who began surfing in Santa Cruz, California, later travelling Hawaii and to countries such as Costa Rica, Nicaragua, and Mexico.
 His children have often accompanied him, learning their early surfing skills as young as three years old.

 Duggan and his ex-wife are members of the Church of Scientology.
 Duggan has been referred to as the church's largest donor, and in 2019 Duggan confirmed that the amount he has donated "far exceeds the $360 million figure he cited to Forbes magazine in 2016".

 In 2020, Forbes ranked Duggan No. 378 on the Forbes 400 list of the richest people in America.